Randulf-Saidov/fx-50FH-II-fx-3650P-II-Programs/Generalized Secant Method for Systems of Two Equations in Two Unknowns/README.md

 \end{pmatrix}
 $$

-- is different for each point.
+- is different for each point, or else it will give `MATH ERROR`.

-- Press `EXE` until it gives the desired result or `MATH ERROR`.
+- Press `EXE` until it reaches the desired result or gives `MATH ERROR`.